T-Engel/betaC/README.md

 The r package and this repository have two main objectives:

-1. To provide easy tools for the calculation of beta\_C, a metric that quantifies the non-random component in beta-diversity for a given sample completeness.
+1. To provide easy tools for the calculation of beta\_C, a metric that standardizes beta-diversity for a given sample completeness.

 2. To share the simulation code and results that we use in our above-mentioned paper.
 You can find them in the folder